France’s Winter Protection on Rental Evictions: Trêve hivernale

 2. Squatters

-• The moratorium does not extend to squatters, individuals who illegally occupy a residence without the owner’s permission.
+• The protection during winter does not extend to squatters, individuals who illegally occupy a residence without the owner’s permission.

 • If a squatter occupies any property, whether a primary or secondary residence, the property owner can pursue legal action to regain possession.

-• Squatters can be evicted at any time of year, regardless of the moratorium.
+• Squatters can be evicted at any time of year, regardless of the winter moratorium.

 3. Family Court-Ordered Evictions